 The new logo’s only visual element carried over from previous versions is red.
 The distinctive double “X” remains a key feature.

-The font was updated to be modern and minimalist.
+The font was updated to a modern, minimalist style.
 It lacked any additional elements, such as outlines or backgrounds, focusing on the purity and simplicity of the design.
 The single uppercase “E” emphasized that the brand was now part of a larger structure but retained its individuality and significance.

-In 2014, the company modernized the visual mark further, making it even more streamlined.
+In 2014, the company further modernized the visual mark, making it even more streamlined.
 This design began appearing on gas station signage and pumps to standardize the visual appearance of the ExxonMobil brand.
 Starting in 2016, it became the official corporate mark.

 Some question why the Exxon logo was updated in 2016, given that ExxonMobil already had its corporate emblem.
-The answer is simple: Exxon and Mobil continued to exist as separate brands after the merger, such as to designate different gas station networks in various regions.
-This allowed them to maintain loyalty to local customers without disrupting the established identity of each brand.
+The answer is simple: Exxon and Mobil continued to exist as separate brands after the merger to designate different gas station networks in various regions.
+This allowed them to maintain loyalty among local customers without disrupting each brand’s established identity.

 2018 – today